dercode-solutions-2025/DittoVM/README.md

 v0.6 - Added a goto command.
 It goes to a specific line based on the value of the current cell.

+v0.7 - Fixed a MAJOR bug with goto.

 # Future updates
 Since DittoVM is already turing-complete, I might add some of these in the future: